Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 Toyosu Fish Market, Aqua City Odaiba, TeamLab Planets, Disneyland/DisneySea, Unicorn GUNDAM, are just a few.
 I’ve included some highly recommended hotels collected from fellow travelers sharing post-trip reports.
 All 3 hotels below are within minutes of a train station.

-Mitsui Garden Hotel Toyosu Premier: 2 minutes walk from the Toyosu Station and centrally located to the many restaurants and shopping malls in the area.
+2 minutes walk from the Toyosu Station, Mitsui Garden is centrally located to the many restaurants and shopping malls in the area.
 This modern hotel is a perfect base for the greater area.
 It’s about a 30 minute walk to the Toyosu Fish Market.

-Hotel JAL City Tokyo Toyosu: 4 minutes walk from the Shin-Toyosu Station and just steps from the Toyosu Fish Market, the hotel offers incredible views of the surrounding waters.
+Hotel JAL City Tokyo Toyosu is a 4 minute walk from the Shin-Toyosu Station and just steps from the Toyosu Fish Market, the hotel offers incredible views of the surrounding waters.
 Rooms are smaller than the Mitsui, but they are clean and have everything you need for a comfortable stay.
-Prices are heavily discounted on Booking.com.

-La Vista Tokyo Bay: 9 minutes walk from the Shin-Toyosu Station and located just outside the Toyosu Fish Market, makes this waterfront hotel a great place to stay the night before visiting the fish auction.
-This highly rated hotel is also heavily discounted on Booking.com.
+La Vista Tokyo Bay is 9 minutes walk from the Shin-Toyosu Station and located just outside the Toyosu Fish Market, makes this waterfront hotel a great place to stay the night before visiting the fish auction.

 Bonus Option: Manyo Club Onsen Toyosu.
 I’ve mentioned this as a savings hack.
 It’s not a hotel, but if you just need to spend the night nearby, you can combine a visit to this onsen spa complex and pay the overnight charge.
 There’s a comfortable resting area when you’re done bathing.
 Spending the night in an onsen spa should be on everyone’s bucket list, so you can knock off two birds with one stone.